mspillman/gallop/README.md

 ------------------------------

 ## **References and resources**
-If you make use of GALLOP in your work, please cite the following papers:
+If you make use of _GALLOP_ in your work, please cite the following papers:
-- Spillman and Shankland 1
-- Spillman and Shankland 2
+- Placeholder

 ### **Relevant articles**
-[Internal to Cartesian](https://pubmed.ncbi.nlm.nih.gov/15898109/) - GALLOP uses the Natural Extension Reference Frame method for converting internal to Cartesian coordinates.
+[Internal to Cartesian](https://pubmed.ncbi.nlm.nih.gov/15898109/) - _GALLOP_ uses the Natural Extension Reference Frame method for converting internal to Cartesian coordinates.

 [Correlated Integrated Intensity &chi;<sup>2</sup>](https://scripts.iucr.org/cgi-bin/paper?ks5013) - This is faster to calculate than *R<sub>wp</sub>* and other goodness of fit metrics, but requires the inverse of the covariance matrix obtained from a Pawley refinement performed with one of the following programs: